-Amish families rescue neighbors
+Amish families rescue neighbors, and more

 Amish families rescue neighborsWhen ice storms recently pummeled large portions of Kentucky, hundreds of thousands of people were left helpless and without power.
 But their Amish neighbors, who have lived all their lives without the benefits of electricity, came to their rescue.
 Amish families lent out kerosene lamps, cooked meals on wood-burning stoves, and provided advice about making do without modern appliances.
 “Best neighbors we’ve ever had,” said 76-year-old James Hutchins of Mayfield, who was without power for almost a week, “and we’ve been around a few places.”